 - AMT Program

-- Instruction Methods
+- · Instruction Methods

 - PIA's Learning Environment

 - Program Goals and Outcomes

-- · Admission Policies
+- Admission Policies

 - Program Availability

 - Academic Assistance

 - Graduate Placement Statistics

 Tours are generally conducted Monday through Friday by appointment.
 Tours can be arranged for either individuals or small groups by calling the Admissions Department at 1-800-444-1440.
-Visitors are encouraged to ask questions, so that they can make informed decisions concerning the career fields presented, costs, and methods of payment (for information on Financial Assistance, see page 17).
+Visitors are encouraged to ask questions, so that they can make informed decisions concerning the career fields presented, costs, and methods of payment (for information on Financial Assistance, see"Financial Assistance for Students" on page 19).

-In order to apply for entrance to PIA's campus, the prospective student must receive a current school catalog/handbook and submit a complete admission application form and \$150 registration fee.
+In order to apply for entrance to PIA's campus, the prospective student must receive a current school catalog/handbook and submit a complete admission application form and \$150 registration fee either paid at the time of enrollment or applied to the student's account.
 Applicants who are still attending high school may be conditionally accepted, pending graduation from high school.
 Applicants who possess a high school diploma or GED certificate may be conditionally accepted, pending proof of high school graduation or equivalency.
 Acceptable proof of high school graduation is an official final transcript.
 If it is not possible to secure the transcript, PIA may, at its discretion, accept a letter from the appropriate high school principal, or a PIA official may photocopy the applicant's original high school diploma.
 Applicants with a GED certificate may have a PIA official photocopy their original GED certificate.
 All applicants must also complete a Math Skills Assessment (unless waived by the Director) as part of the enrollment process.